 Creative writing has many benefits for kids.
 They learn to appreciate how stories work, they hear the wonderful way sounds can match with rhymes, and their love of reading grows as they become writers.
 Some children may be so inspired that they dream of being authors when they grow up!
 Creative writing helps children develop:

 - Communication and persuasion skills

-What is creative writing, exactly?
+What exactly is creative writing?
 It’s writing where you can just let your imagination fly.
-Your child can make up a story, a poem, or song to explore their feelings or simply tell a good story.
+Your child can make up a story, a poem, or a song to explore their feelings or to simply tell a good story.

 Here are 52 of the best creative and fiction writing prompts for children.
 These creative writing prompts are one way to help your child dream up something new every time they pick up a pencil.
 Encourage your child to write the story they would want to read.

 52 of the Best Fiction Writing Prompts for Kids